Fantomas42/django-app-namespace-template-loader/README.rst

 The default Django loaders require you to copy the entire template you want to override, even if you only want to override one small block.

-This is this issue that the package try to resolve.
+This is the issue that this package tries to resolve.

 Examples:
 ---------